Kelly Macdonald: Career

-In 2011, she played the "Grey Lady" (revealed to be Helena Ravenclaw) in Harry Potter and the Deathly Hallows – Part 2, the final instalment of the Harry Potter film franchise.
+In 2011 she played the "Grey Lady" (revealed to be Helena Ravenclaw) in Harry Potter and the Deathly Hallows – Part 2, the final instalment of the Harry Potter film franchise.
 She replaced Nina Young, who originally played the role.
 In 2012, she provided the voice of Merida, the heroine of the Disney/Pixar film Brave, and played Dolly in Anna Karenina.
 She starred in the romantic comedy film The Decoy Bride, which was released in 2012.

 From 2010 until its ending in 2014, she starred in the HBO crime drama Boardwalk Empire as Margaret Thompson, the wife of Prohibition-era Atlantic City crime boss Nucky Thompson (Steve Buscemi).
 She appeared in all five seasons of the series.
 In 2011, she and the rest of the show's cast were awarded the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

-In 2016, she starred in Ricky Gervais' Special Correspondents as Claire Maddox, and Swallows and Amazons as Mrs. Walker.
+In 2016 she starred in Ricky Gervais' Special Correspondents as Claire Maddox, and Swallows and Amazons as Mrs. Walker.
 In 2016, she played the lead role in "Hated in the Nation", an episode of the anthology series Black Mirror for which she received critical acclaim.
 On 3 November 2016 Macdonald was featured in the trailer for Danny Boyle's T2 Trainspotting confirming she would reprise her role as Diane from the original film, which she did.
 In 2017, she co-starred opposite Benedict Cumberbatch in the BBC film The Child in Time.
 Macdonald played the guest lead in the sixth series of the BBC's police drama Line of Duty.

+In 2025 Macdonald appeared as a therapist in the Netflix thriller Dept. Q and as a sheriff in the HBO series Lanterns.

 Personal life

-In August 2003, Macdonald married musician Dougie Payne, bassist of the rock band Travis.
+In August 2003 Macdonald married musician Dougie Payne, bassist of the band Travis.
 They have two sons.
-They moved back to their hometown of Glasgow in 2014, after living in London and New York City.
+The couple moved back to their hometown of Glasgow in 2014 after living in London and New York City.
 They separated in 2017.